fabio-sassi/zm/MANUAL.md

 	}

-The resume argument pointer can be replaced with another pointer or nullified.
-In fetch mode this modify affect only the resume of the current binded task while in pre-fetch affect all the successive fetch requests.

 #### The unbind callback:

 An unbind callback is an event callback with the scope flag `ZM_UNBIND_REQUEST` and/or `ZM_UNBIND_ABORT`.

-The unbind callback is used only to perform syncronous operation, it have not filtering purpose (as trigger callback).
+The unbind callback is used only to perform syncronous operation, it has not filtering purpose (as trigger callback).
 For this reason the return value have no meaning.